-The application process for Canadian applicants begins when they contact the College and request an application package.
+The application process for Canadian applicants begins when you create an online application with the College.

-The package contains a set of application forms, which must be filled out and returned to the College.
 In the case of nurses already registered in another province or territory, there are also verification forms that must be forwarded to the appropriate third party (employers, regulatory bodies) and returned by those third parties to the College.
 The College must receive all documents from third parties directly from the source.
 Third-party information submitted by the applicant will not be considered.

-During your application, if you answer “yes” to any question on the declaration means the College will require you to forward additional information with your application, including a personal statement and supporting documentation separately.
+During your application, if you answer “yes” to any question on the declaration, the College will require you to provide additional information with your application, including a personal statement and supporting documentation separately.
 These cannot be submitted online.
-This information will be reviewed by the College’s Executive Director and referred to the Registration Committee, which will extend the time it takes to process your application.
+This information will be reviewed by the College’s Executive Director and may be referred to the Registration Committee, which will extend the time it takes to process your application.

 The College’s role in the application process begins when it receives the following: